gaperton/React-MVx/docs/index.md

 ## Developer tools

-The [modified version of React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/ahggoppikhphoggoibnlbpcpegnchiio) with fixes required for React-MVx is available in the Chrome Web Store.
+The [modified version of the React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/ahggoppikhphoggoibnlbpcpegnchiio) with fixes required for React-MVx is available in the Chrome Web Store.

 - Fixed an exception when inspecting the props with custom getters in prototype.
 - Collections are displayed as an array (system fields hidden).